 - Any entries must be safe and be free of sharp, abrasive or toxic materials that may harm models and performers.

-- “The Artist” means the person or persons who designed the garment and whose name or names appear on the application.
+- “The Artist” means the person or persons who designed the Garment and whose name/s or names appear on the Application.

-- An “Entry” is defined as any one garment, designed by an artist and/or artistic team.
+- An “Entry” is defined as one garment that can be worn simultaneously by one to three models, and designed by an artist and or artistic team.

-- “Garment” means any entry in this competition competing for the prize money as set out and available in this competition and shall include without limitation all objects or materials associated with the garment.
+- “Garment” means any entry in this competition designed by the artist and worn by the Model in competing for the prize money as set out and available in this competition and shall include without limitation body art, animate or inanimate objects or materials.

-- Where the Artist of a garment consists of two or more persons, payment by the City of any prize money will be deemed to have been effected and discharged by payment to any one of the persons named in the application.
+- Where the Artist consists of two or more persons, payment by the City of any prize money will be deemed to have been effected and discharged by payments to any one of the persons named in the Application.

-- Total prize money for the event is a minimum of $12,000 AUD divided across all categories and special awards.
+- Total prize money for the event is a minimum of $17,000.00 divided across all categories and special awards (value of the TAFTA Inc. Award excluded).
 Individual amounts for each prize may vary.

-- The City will, at its absolute discretion, determine the monetary value to be allocated to each prize.
+- The City will at its absolute discretion determine the amount of any prize to be allocated to each category and for special awards.

-- Artists are not eligible for multiple prizes.
-If an Artist is the highest scorer across multiple categories and/or awards, they will be deemed to win the prize of the highest value.
+- Garments are not eligible for multiple prizes.
+If a garment is the highest scorer across multiple categories and/or awards, they will be deemed to win the prize of the highest value category.

-- Advertising signs or logos will not be permitted on any Garment without prior approval in writing from the City.
+- Advertising signs or logos (political, commercial or otherwise) will not be permitted on any Garment without prior approval in writing from the City.

-- Garments must comply with perceived standards of public decency which shall include at the very least the covering of genital areas and female
+- Garments worn by a Model must comply with perceived standards of public decency which shall include at the very least the covering of genital areas and female breast nipples.

-- Judges, in their absolute discretion and/or the City, may disqualify Artists who bring the Competition into disrepute
+- Judges, in their absolute discretion may disqualify Artists who they believe may or do bring the Competition into disrepute.

 - is an original creation;

-- must comply with design rights and copyright guidelines, and should not infringe or pose a risk of infringing, the intellectual property rights of any third party.
-Guidelines can be found here: https://fal.cn/protectyourcreativity
+- does not infringe, or pose a risk of infringing, the intellectual property rights of any third party.

-- The City may determine in its absolute discretion whether a garment complies with the requirements of Clause 2.
-In the event that the City determines that a garment does not so comply at any stage in the competition process, including after the awards have been assigned, it may disqualify the designer and/or revoke any awards or prizes that may have been awarded or given in respect of the garment.
-In the event of an entry being disqualified, the prize money must be returned to the City.
-The City may also choose to reassign the award according to judges' scores.
+- The City may determine in its absolute discretion whether a Garment complies with the requirements of Clause 2(a).
+In the event that the City determines that a Garment does not so comply at any stage in the competition process, including after the awards have been assigned, it may disqualify the designer from the WAM awards and/or revoke any awards or prizes that may have been awarded or given in respect of the Garment.
+In the event of an Entry being disqualified, all prize money must be returned to the City.
+The City may choose to reassign the award and prize money according to judges scores.

 - Garments must be durable and be able to be worn up to 15 times.